4. Planning and implementation

 State Treasury's practices

 The analyst places an order for data that matches the assignment with the data engineer.
-The data engineer retrieves the necessary columns from the service providers' systems through interfaces, removing any unnecessary columns from the dataset to minimise the data, and masking the data following the regulations:
+The data engineer retrieves the necessary columns from the service providers' systems through APIs, removing any unnecessary columns from the dataset to minimise the data, and masking the data following the regulations:

 • In the dataset, personal identifiers are encrypted using an encryption algorithm, ensuring that the original value cannot be identified while preserving the uniqueness of the identifier